 This positive expectation of the future is also buoyed by the resolution that happiness is not just a personal project, but a social one.
 Over the decades, communities across the continent have developed collectivist values rooted in African humanism and Ubuntu, a philosophy that promotes the belief in a universal bond of sharing that connects all humanity.
 These familial or tribal networks ensure societal well-being especially during trying times, says Eunice Olawo, a psychologist and the managing director of the Moir Counseling Agency in Nairobi.

-In almost all African countries, youthful optimism is above the national average.
 Facing unemployment, the death of a parent, or war, community members know that others will come to assuage their pain and needs.
 A case in point is Somalia, where strong ethnic diaspora networks annually send home—either out of conviction or a sense of duty—about $1.4 billion dollars, surpassing any amount of aid given to the war-torn nation.
 “Our happiness is tied along with the happiness of the family or the community,” Olawo says.
 “It’s a responsibility for everybody.”

 Muthoni Njogu, a psychotherapist based in Nairobi, says that this “fabric of community” allows people to “cope with these incredible, horrible, terrifying things and experiences.”